 About

-Ataraxism is a syncretic philosophy of life that seeks to promote well-being by helping individuals to develop their capacity for rational thought, psychological resilience, and unconditional compassion for all sentient beings.
+Ataraxism is a syncretic philosophy of life that seeks to promote well-being by helping individuals to cultivate their capacity for rational thought, psychological resilience, and unconditional compassion for all sentient beings.
 We strive to alleviate involuntary suffering and build a just society rooted in these ideals.

 The name “Ataraxism” reflects our ultimate goal: ataraxia (a = without; tarachē = disturbance, agitation, trouble).
-We use the term in two senses: ataraxia, in the narrow or personal sense, refers to a state of tranquility or freedom from intense psychological suffering, while ataraxia, in the broader sense, refers to our most ambitious long-term aim: liberating all sentient beings from intense involuntary suffering.
+We use the term in two senses: ataraxia, in the narrow or individual sense, refers to a state of tranquility or freedom from intense psychological suffering, while ataraxia, in the broader sense, refers to our most ambitious long-term aim: liberating all sentient beings from intense involuntary suffering.

 We promote ataraxia in the individual sense through a multi-faceted approach to mental wellness.
 Chief among these are: practicing mindfulness, disputing irrational or self-defeating ways of thinking, and embracing the Ataraxist philosophy of life—or any helpful and rational philosophy of life.